-ional programs is assigned to specific academic advisors within certain academic
+ams is assigned to specific academic advisors within certain academic

 Advising for pre-professional programs is assigned to specific academic advisors within certain academic divisions.
 Students should refer to the designated academic division to learn more about these programs.
-For information on pre-professional programs in the health sciences, see program information in the Division of Mathematics and Sciences; for pre-physical therapy see either the Program Coordinator for Human Performance and Physical Activity or the Division of Mathematics and Sciences.
+For information on pre-professional programs in the health sciences, see program information in the Division of Mathematics and Sciences; for pre-law, see the Division of Social Sciences; for pre-physical therapy see either the Program Coordinator for Human Performance and Physical Activity or the Division of Mathematics and Sciences.